umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 # ValueConnectors

 A ValueConnector is an extension to Deploy that allows you to transform data when you deploy content of any kind between environments.
 It is mostly used to transfer ID based content between environments.
+Other than transforming values they also manage dependencies for property data.
+That means that if you save for example an id of an image in your property editor, then you can make sure that not only the id but the actual image is transferred as well!

 An example of creating one for your package would be if you had a custom property editor that allowed you to write in the ID of a media node.
 Not a very usable property editor but it will work for this example.